3mcd/backbone-component-renderer/README.md

 There is no inheritance or other overarching pattern you have to subscribe to because the library is mainly comprised of a [template literal tag function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) to build view hierarchies.
 You can implement it incrementally in larger projects, and it has a very small file size.

+Note: This is not a VDOM library - but it is likely fast enough for your app.

 ### Setup

 Installation: `npm i backbone-component-renderer -S`